sauragonaa/CaptionFlow/README.md

 in no particular order:

-* dataworker implementation for cpu-based data feeding
 * video captioning
-* hot config reload via the admin websocket path
-* richer monitor tui with real-time graphs
 * web interface
 * automatic huggingface hub dataset continuous exports
 * sequence-parallel inference for large vision models
 * discord interface
-* more in-depth integration for non-wds datasets
+* more in-depth integration for non-wds datasets (local folder captioning)
 * support chaining of workflows, for 2nd/3rd pass after use of initial tag model etc
 * distributed orchestrator clustering for planet-scale captioning
+* validation of community caption results randomly to boost the trust levels of contributors

 prs welcome. keep it simple and fast.